 Debugging your app in a browser is as simple as running

 ionic serve command from your project's root folder.
-Start by entering the following command:
+Start by entering the following command on your terminal:

 $ ionic serve